JacintoDesign/code100/README.md

 Prepared some more for starting the new job tomorrow!

 Day 69:
 First day as a Senior Web Developer at CBC!
+Mostly just watched training videos, but also got a Macbook Pro to work on!

+Day 70:
+Second day on the job, set up Parallels to run Windows 10 Pro on the Macbook and got VS set up.